-The WLAN service cannot be perfectly secured, but the wireless industry has made significant investments to prevent intruders and hackers.
-The WLAN equipment can support session layer protocols that establish the connection between applications, enforces rules for carrying on the dialogue, and tries to re-establish the connection if a failure occurs.
-The WLAN manufacturing companies claim that the current IEEE services and some some some some some
+The WLAN service cannot be perfectly secured, but the wireless industry has made significant investments to prevent intruders and hackers, The WLAN equipment can support session layer protocols that establish the connection between applications, enforces rules for carrying on the dialogue, and tries to re-establish the connection ifa failure occurs, The WLAN manufacturing companies claim that the current IEEE

-802.11b standard contains an optional 40- bit encryption algorithm to ensure data sent over the air is scrambled and remains private.
+802.11 b standard contains an optional 40- bit encryption algorithm to ensure data sent over the air is scrambled and remains private.

 A small research group at the University of California at Berkeley in recent times put out a statement stating that they found flaws in the.
-IEEE 802.11 standard (and IEEE 802.11b standard).
+IEEE 802.11 standard (and IEEE 802.11 b standard).
 Their statement says that they were able to intercept transmissions over the wireless network.
 These transmissions were encrypted, but the encryption was broken (Dunne, 2001).